ramonweber/hypergraph/README.md

 # Hypergraph Research Geometry Library and API

 Full source code and documentation of ongoing architectural geometry research on automated floor plan analysis and generation.
 The repository features a C# source code of the research geometry library, a (mostly) 2d geometry library implementing the hypergraph representation.
 This package is maintained by [@ramonweber](https://github.com/ramonweber) with contributions from [@szvsw](https://github.com/szvsw) for the web api implementation.

+The repository is supplementary to the following paper A hypergraph analysis framework shows carbon reduction potential of effective space use in housing.
+Ramon Elias Weber, Caitlin Mueller, Christoph Reinhart.
+2024 (under review)

 Contact: reweber@mit.edu

 ![Hypergraph overview](img/weber2024_hypergraph_collage.jpg)
 *Figure 1: Illustration of the hypergraph representation and environmental analysis of architectural floor plans*